RenanSDuarte/TestStandOUT/README.md

 TTL (Time To Live):
 Currently, if data exists in the database, it is returned as-is.
 A possible improvement would be adding an ExpirationDate field to automatically refresh outdated exchange rates.

+The application implements an Asynchronous Messaging pattern using MassTransit to demonstrate decoupled architecture.

 Author

 Developed by: Renan Duarte